-Accommodation deposits vary widely and in some of our capital cities, with amounts running into hundreds of thousands of dollars.
-So it’s extremely important to consider all the facilities available and consider if a particular aged care home is the right place for you or your loved one.
+Accommodation deposits vary widely and in some of our capital cities, amounts can run into hundreds of thousands of dollars.
+This makes it extremely important to consider all the facilities available and consider if a particular aged care home is the right place for you or your loved one.

-Unfortunately, high demand for aged care, particularly high level care, often means families who haven’t done their research have to accept the first place that becomes available and that can see a mad scramble to find the deposit money.
+Unfortunately, high demand for aged care, particularly high level care, often means families who haven’t done their research accept the first place that becomes available, which can see a mad scramble for deposit money.